semsogutlu/kanban-board/README.md

 - Click on "Create Task" to add a new task
 - Click on task to edit a specific task
 - You can delete, edit or move the task
-- Tasks are sorted by creatin time
+- Tasks are sorted by their created time

 ## TODOs